VitorGreff/kata/Readme.md

 # KATA
 Kata's a straightfoward library that aims to implement some functional constructs from other languages and bring them to golang.
+Many approaches are possible when adapting functions and methods from one language to another, but, as we are playing with functional patterns, I chose no to use any pointers at all and decided that all functions should return a completely new value/slice.
+The following sections of this Readme will try to explain some key concepts and the use of every function.
+Not to mention that Kata was built with only educational purposes in mind, so please, **do not use it on production.**